robert-marik/resistograph_meets_tomograph/docs/talk.md

 # Content of the talk

 - Tomograph and resistograph: strengths and limitations
-- Combined approach: a Python library to merge data from both devices
+- Combined approach: a Python library to merge data
 - Vibe coding (ChatGPT)
 - Code containerization (Docker)

 ---

-# Tomograph
+# Acoustic tomograph

-- Fast and reliable tool for stem inspection
+- Tool for fast stem inspection
 - Provides **global information** across the whole cross section
+- Green part - high sound speed value - sound wood
 - Shows size and shape of internal defects

 <div class="box-lim">

-- Limited by long wave length and small number of rays for reconstruction
+- Limited by long wavelength and small number of rays for reconstruction
 - Cracks are reported as cavities

 </div>